bbgit/bbgit.github.io/README.md

-### Conditions as of May 8, 2025 at 1:07:10 PM CDT
+### Conditions as of May 8, 2025 at 1:12:30 PM CDT

 Temperature: 77.10 &deg;F

 Feels like: 77.10 &deg;F

-Humidity: 71%
+Humidity: 74%

-Wind Direction: ENE
+Wind Direction: NE

-Windspeed: 1.1 mph
+Windspeed: 0.2 mph

-Wind Gust: 1.6 mph
+Wind Gust: 0.7 mph

 ---